Adult Programs.

 • Eligible for Continuing Education (CE) credits for Vermont professionals in select fields

-Overcoming Barriers to Protecting Children from Sexual Abuse
+Overcoming Barriers to Protecting Children

 Many adults and communities are deeply committed to preventing child sexual abuse—but real-world relationships and social dynamics can make it difficult to take action.
 This training explores the common barriers adults face when addressing concerning behaviors and offers concrete strategies for creating safe, protective environments for children.